mesmerze/pages_demo/how_to_make_this_monster_up_and_running.md

 a third step is to run `bundle exec rake db:setup` in /app in order to populate database there.
 If everything went smoothly - you'll be able to run the rails console in /app and observe entities created for you - like `Tester.all`

-a fourth step is to edit `Procfile.local` back (if you did changes there) - now we need at least `sidekiq` up and running.
+a fourth step is to edit `Procfile.local` back (if you did changes there) - now we need at least `sidekiq`(in addition to `elasticsearch`) up and running.
 In two separate tabs you should run `bundle exec rails s -p 4001` and `foreman s -f Procfile.local`

 a fifth step is to get /cirro up and running with `bin/setup` and `foreman start` - everything in the README.md